Harry-Yates/PhaserGame-RPG-Caves/README.md

 - Working with Tiled
   - Animation
   - Spritesheets
+  - Object layers

 ### :interrobang: Future Improvements & Current Bugs:

 Event Listener Bug

-- We have a bug that is caused by the event listeners duplication when the game resets.
-When the first scene is reset, the enemies don't know who to attack at the game crashes.
+- We have a bug that is caused by event listener duplication when the game resets.
+When the game is reset, the enemies don't know who to attack at the game crashes.

 Angel Crash Bug